rabestro/home-work-premium-calculator/Implementation.md

 ```
 FLOODWATER("0.0165")
 ```
-In the case if new risk type has several coefficients depended on the sum insured or has more complex formula you need to override the default method `BigDecimal getPremium(BigDecimal sumInsured)`.
+In the case if new risk type has several coefficients depending on the sum insured or has more complex formula you need to override the default method `BigDecimal getPremium(BigDecimal sumInsured)`.
 There is an example for the more complex case of new risk type.

 ```
 EARTHQUAKE("0.01")  {